Drew-Barlow/IntelliFlight/README.md

 ## Building the Test Environment

 This app utilizes the Python virtual environment system to create and maintain a test environment isolated from the host system's Python installation and installed packages.
-To create the virtual environment in the directory `./.venv` , execute the following:
+To create the virtual environment in the directory `./.venv`, execute the following:

 ```
 python -m venv .venv
 ```

-Next, follow the steps in ["Activating & Deactivating the Test Environment](#Activating-&-Deactivating-the-Test-Environment) to enter the virtual environment.
+Next, follow the steps in ["Activating & Deactivating the Test Environment"](#Activating-&-Deactivating-the-Test-Environment) to enter the virtual environment.
 Finally, install the app and its dependencies in the virtual environment by running the following in the root project directory:

 ```
 pip install -r requirements.txt